xan105/node-notification-state-ffi/README.md

 About
 =====

-Get the current state of "Focus Assist" / "Quiet Hours" and/or check the state of the computer for the current user to determine whether sending a notification is appropriate.<br/>
+Get the current state of "Focus Assist" and/or check the state of the computer for the current user to determine whether sending a notification is appropriate.<br/>

-This is a [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface) wrapper to the Windows win32 shell API [SHQueryUserNotificationState](https://docs.microsoft.com/en-us/windows/win32/api/shellapi/nf-shellapi-shqueryusernotificationstate) and the undocumented WNF (Windows Notification Facility) API NtQueryWnfStateData.
+This is a [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface) wrapper to the Windows win32 shell API [SHQueryUserNotificationState](https://docs.microsoft.com/en-us/windows/win32/api/shellapi/nf-shellapi-shqueryusernotificationstate) and undocumented WNF (Windows Notification Facility) API.

 Example
 =======